 Nothing.

-And you know full well that after 911, we have been mobilized and we have been on the march, not only retaliating, but trying to wipe these people out to prevent further attacks in a mixture of other foreign policy uh objectives as well, such as Iraq and democracy and freedom for these nations and so forth.
+And you know full well that after 9-11, we have been mobilized and we have been on the march, not only retaliating, but trying to wipe these people out to prevent further attacks in a mixture of other foreign policy objectives as well, such as Iraq and democracy and freedom for these nations and so forth.

-And guess who's been opposed to it at every stretch, other than when they first voted for it, and that's been the Democrats.
+And guess who's been opposed to it at every stretch other than when they first voted for it?

-So if you watch this from an informed position, as those of you who are regular listeners of this program will be doing, you'll you you'll you'll be able to see immediately, you can't escape the conclusion that the administration did nothing in the nineties to retaliate for any of this.
+So if you watch this from an informed position, as those of you who are regular listeners of this program will be doing, you'll be able to see immediately.

-So when you say, could you blame Clinton for it, the Clinton administration, yeah, you're gonna see a lot of things uh like the terrorists living under their real names in San Diego going to flight school.
+So when you say, could you blame Clinton for it, the Clinton administration, you're going to see a lot of things like the terrorists living under their real names in San Diego going to flight school, not picking them up, even though there were suspicions all over the place.

-FBI was told, my God, these guys are learning to fly planes, they don't care about landing or taking off.
+FBI was told, my God, these guys are learning to fly planes.

-They would have found the exact plans for what 911 was, they would have found everything but the date.
+They would have found the exact plans for what 9-11 was.

 But we couldn't share information.